Institute for the Study of War

 Background

-The Institute for the Study of War (ISW) is a Washington, D.C.-based non-partisan defence research organisation founded in 2007 by Kimberly Kagan.
-It produces daily battlefield assessments, interactive control maps, and order-of-battle analysis of the Russia-Ukraine war, and has become a primary reference for Western governments, military staffs, and journalists tracking the conflict.
+ISW is a Washington, D.C.-based non-partisan defence research organisation founded in 2007 by Kimberly Kagan.
+It produces daily battlefield assessments, interactive control maps, and order-of-battle analysis, and has become the primary external reference for Western governments, military staffs, and journalists tracking the Russia-Ukraine war.
+In April 2026, ISW also appeared in the Iran conflict reporting, cited in CENTCOM briefing contexts.
+Its assessments carry institutional weight because they directly shape Western military and policy thinking: the fivefold deceleration finding reinforced US and EU arguments for sustained military aid in 2026.